 With that said, deep down we all need you need some basic equipment to make it easier to get those great nature shots you're craving to take.

 So, what kind of nature photography equipment do you need?

 While it's true that cell phone cameras are quite capable, I'm not so sure that you and I will be thrilled with the results in a lot of situations.

 I suggest to you that there are two must-have accessories if you want to take good nature photos.
-Besides a camera with a decent sized sensor, you need a good wide angle lens and you need a stable tripod.
+Besides a camera with a decent sized sensor, you need a good zoom lens and you need a stable tripod.
+That's all!

 Nature photography actually covers a broad spectrum of photography.
 Landscapes, seascapes, macro photos, wildlife photography, and bird photography are all specific categories of nature photography.
 Some of them require more than just a simple camera, a cheap tripod, and a basic lens.